zhanxw/anno/README.md

 Codon file can tell the relationship between triplet codons and amino acids.
 A default file is located in:
 */net/fantasia/home/zhanxw/anno/codon.txt*.
-If you have special codon file, you can specify that using flag *-c*, otherwise, anno will use the default codon file:
+If you have special codon file, you can specify that using flag *-c*, otherwise, TabAnno will use the default codon file:

 *default codon file*